-SECTION 28.2.(b) The budget enacted by the General Assembly for the maintenance of the various departments, institutions, and other spending agencies of the the Administrative Policies and Procedures Manual of the Office of the State Controller.
+SECTION 28.2.(b) The budget enacted by the General Assembly for the maintenance of the various departments, institutions, and other spending agencies of the State for the 2006-2007 fiscal year is a line-item budget, in accordance with the Budget Code Structure and the State Accounting System Uniform Chart of Accounts set out in the Administrative Policies and Procedures Manual of the Office of the State Controller.
 This budget includes the appropriations made from all sources including the General Fund, Highway Fund, special funds, cash balances, federal receipts, and departmental receipts.